novalegra/graduation-seating/README.md

 EXAMPLE INPUTS INTO CSV FILE:
 A student named Jamie Montoya, who is a graduation speaker and will get her diploma from Patrick Roisen
-Jamie, Montoya, Patrick, Roisen, true,  false
+Jamie, Montoya, Patty, Kim, true,  false

 A student named Alex Wong, who will get his diploma from James Green
-Alex,  Wong,    James,   Green,  false, false
+Alex,  Wong,    James,   Smith,  false, false

 A student named Hannah Smith, who is in band and will get her diploma from the principal
 Hannah,  Smith,   Simone,   Rick-Kennel,  false, true